Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 When multiple drivers have an init entry point, the order in which they are called is unspecified.
 It is also unspecified whether other drivers' `"init"` entry points are called if one or more init entry point fails.

 On platforms where the PSA Cryptography implementation is a subsystem of a single application, the initialization of the PSA Cryptography subsystem takes place during the call to `psa_crypto_init()`.
-On platforms where the PSA Cryptography implementation is separate from the application or applications, the initialization the initialization of the PSA Cryptography subsystem takes place before or during the first time an application calls `psa_crypto_init()`.
+On platforms where the PSA Cryptography implementation is separate from the application or applications, the initialization of the PSA Cryptography subsystem takes place before or during the first time an application calls `psa_crypto_init()`.

 The init entry point does not take any parameter.